krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/bin-picking-1.py.md

 # bin-picking: pick up the cube and place it in the target bin
-# def bin_picking(robot):
+def bin_picking(robot):
-# The robot first moves its gripper to the bin location
-    if check("the robot's gripper is not near the bin location"): robot.reach("to bin location")
-# The robot then moves its gripper to the cube location
-    if check("the robot's gripper is not near the cube location"): robot.reach("to cube location")
+    if check("the robot's gripper is not above the cube"): robot.place("gripper above cube")
-# The robot then picks up the cube
     if check("the robot's gripper is not around the cube and the robot's gripper is open"): robot.drop("gripper around cube")
-    if check("the robot's gripper is not near cube and the robot's gripper is open"): robot.close("gripper around cube")
+    if check("the robot's gripper is near cube and the robot's gripper is open"): robot.close("gripper around cube")
-# The robot then moves its gripper to the bin location
+    if check("the robot's gripper is above cube and the robot's gripper is closed"): robot.pick("up cube")
-    if check("the robot's gripper is not near the bin location"): robot.reach("to bin location")
+    if check("the robot's gripper is not aligned with bin and the gripper is holding the cube"): robot.put("gripper above bin")
-# The robot then places the cube in the bin
-    if check("the robot's gripper is near the bin location and the robot's gripper is closed"): robot.place("the cube in the bin")
+    if check("the robot's gripper is vertically aligned with bin and the gripper is holding the cube"): robot.release("cube in bin")